• Skip to primary navigation

 Storing Tips

-Freezer: You can freeze the Instant Pot Drunken Noodles for upto 1 month.
+Freezer: You can freeze the Drunken Noodles for upto 1 month.
 Choose individual portion control freezer safe bags or containers.
 Skip the basil and the scallions.
 You can add these while re-heating the noodles.

 Re-Heating Tips